AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-transacting-privately-with-cryptocurrency/README.md

 When you first open most wallet apps, the app will probably prompt you to generate and save a set of randomly generated words (most commonly 12 or 14) called a *seed phrase*, *recovery phrase*, or *mnemonic code*.
 This phrase acts like a password, and denotes a secret that you should keep well protected, because it grants full access to spend any of the coins, tokens, or funds that you acquire.
 We strongly advise you to record your new wallet app's seed phrase somewhere safe, such as in a [password manager](../../mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md#using-a-password-manager) that you trust.

 > [!TIP]
 > Seed phrases are portable across many different wallet apps.
-If you remember your wallet app's seed phrase, you can completely erase your wallet app and all the data in it, and still easily recover (or "import") your prior token balance and other transaction data from the cryptocurrency network, even if you use a different wallet app in the future.
+If you remember your wallet app's seed phrase, you can completely erase your wallet app along with all the data in it, and still easily recover (or "import") your prior token balance and other transaction data from the cryptocurrency network, even if you use a different wallet app in the future.
 Seed phrases are based on a standard algorithm themselves and work by encoding the bits of a primary cryptographic key that is later used in a hierarchically deterministic algorithm to generate the actual private keys for various cryptocurrency system addresses.
 Using this system, your single wallet app can contain many millions upon millions of individual cryptocurrency addresses, while requiring you to remember only one set of "seed" words to gain access to all of them.
 >
 > Among other benefits, this makes it easy to migrate your funds from one wallet app to another, as long as both of the wallet apps you choose support the same seed phrase algorithm.